r-grandorder/tri-hermes/en/pages/Lostbelt/atlantis.md

 I see.

 **Holmes:**
-Then I suppose there's nothing to be done but put on another pot of tea and wait for {(M) Mr. /(F) Ms. } Fujimaru's team.
+Then I suppose there's nothing to be done but put on another pot of tea and wait for [♂ Mr. /♀ Ms. ] Fujimaru's team.

 **Nemo Professor:**
 Yes, hi.